App Onboarding Background Prompts: 12 That Sit Behind UI

 How to refine

-Generate at the target aspect ratio for your device set (--ar 9:20 for modern phones, 9:16 for older, 3:4 for tablets).
-Drop a black bar with your real headline text over the rendered background to test legibility before you ship — if it does not read, the model is going too busy.
-Keep the busiest area in the lower third; reserve the upper two thirds for headline and illustration.
-For multi-screen flows, regenerate with the same seed and only swap the palette so consecutive screens feel related.
+After rendering, drop a black bar with your real headline text over the background to test legibility before you ship — if it does not read, the model went too busy.
+Keep the busiest area in the lower third; reserve the upper two-thirds for headline and illustration.
+For multi-screen flows, regenerate with the same seed (--seed in Midjourney, or “keep the same composition” in Nano Banana) and only swap the palette so consecutive screens feel related.

 Common mistakes